29 FAQs about agents and distributors

-14. Do I have any responsibility to an agent who fails to earn as much as expected?
+14. Do I have any responsibility to a sales agent who fails to earn as much as expected?

 If the shortfall is caused by your failure to fulfil your obligations under the agreement, the agent may have a basis for a claim against you.
 For example, if you fail to provide products you had committed to supplying.

-15. Do I have to pay an agent commission if the customer fails to pay?
+15. Do I have to pay a sales agent commission if the customer fails to pay?